Emergency Dentist in Farmington, CT

 When you’re experiencing a dental emergency, the last thing you want is to have to wait days or weeks to get the care you need.
 At Dental Associates, helping our patients with dental emergencies is our top priority.
-Call us at 860-677-8666 and we will give immediate attention to your situation and make arrangements to see you at our office as soon as possible.
+If you need an emergency dentist in Farmington, CT, call us at 860-677-8666 and we will give immediate attention to your situation and make arrangements to see you at our office as soon as possible.

 If you need assistance during a time when our office is closed, give us a call and follow the instructions provided in the recorded message.
 One of our team members will return your call to provide you with home care advice and set up an appointment time.
 If you are experiencing a serious or life threatening emergency, call 911 immediately or visit your nearest emergency room for treatment.